 The macro industry section should be 100% based on the data you’ve gathered, not your own knowledge.

-When writing this section, your goal is to interpret the information critically and objectively, not just try and make it fit your desired narrative.
-Don’t make any assumptions about what things mean, or really on simply copying and pasting existing data you’ve sourced.
+When writing this section, your goal is to interpret the information critically and objectively.
+Don’t just try to make it fit your desired narrative.
+Avoid making any assumptions about what things mean, or simply copying and pasting existing data you’ve sourced.

 Also, avoid using information or data that you cannot cite.